Stamedi/task_2_mario_arro/README.md

 HOW TO RUN THE WEBSITE
 ------------------------------------------------
-If npm isn't installed then run "npm install -g npm" If npm is installed then install node modules with command "npm install" After node modules are installed run "npm start"
+If npm isn't installed then run "npm install -g npm".
+If npm is installed then install node modules with command "npm install".
+After node modules are installed run "npm start".